Chrismarsh/mesher/docs/source/installation.rst

 +++++++++++++++
 Install `spack <https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html>`__

-Use the git repository and use the develop branch, as significant bug fixes to packages CHM uses have been made in this branch.
+Use the git repository and use the develop branch, as significant bug fixes to packages mesher uses have been made in this branch.

 Configure Spack